 - The parties will reach an agreement rather than a court or judge imposing a decision; on this basis the parties will feel that they have had a direct influence on the outcome;

 - The parties work together with the mediator to find a solution.
 It is therefore much less confrontational or adversarial than court and it negates the need for parties to give evidence and be cross examined;

 - It is a flexible, confidential and undertaken on a without prejudice basis.
 It does not exclude the parties from advancing to court but it does allow for solutions to be found which might not be open to the court or which may not have occurred to the parties or their advisors previously.

-Contact us today for a free initial consultation to discuss how we can help you resolve a dispute with as little stress as possible in the most cost effective and productive way available to you.
+Contact us today for an initial consultation to discuss how we can help you resolve a dispute with as little stress as possible in the most cost effective and productive way available to you.